 Video: How to replace a chain.
 This video is part of the Park Tool Maintenance Monday series.
 You can purchase the Park Tools used in the video at a number of dealers across the UK and internationally.
 For more maintenance videos, subscribe to the BikeRadar YouTube channel.

 There are a few exceptions, but most chains from the major manufacturers are compatible with each other's drivetrain components.
 You will need to match the speed of your drivetrain with the speed of your chain though – for example a nine-speed drivetrain will need a nine-speed chain.

 1 Remove the old chain

-Use the chain splitter, push one of the pins out of the lower stretch of chain.
-Remove the quick link.
+Use the chain splitter, push one of the pins out of the lower stretch of chain or undo the quick link if one is installed.
 Once you've extracted the pin, carefully remove the chain from the bike.

 2 Fit the new chain

 Shift the rear derailleur into the biggest cog, and the front to the biggest chainring.
-Remove the clutch mechanism if you have one.
+Release the clutch mechanism if you have one.

 Thread the end of the chain through the front derailleur, and turn the ranks so there's a few inches dangling below.
 Place the other end inside the seatstay and lay it over the cassette.
 Pull down on the rear derailleur.